cmloegcmluin/scalar-set-theory/README.md

 I still wasn't done though. `elm-test` now threw the error `Cannot find module 'node-elm-compiler'`.
 Which wasn't an Elm package.
 Nor did `npm i` globally work.
 Nor did `npm i` locally work, even!
 This was coming from a `package.json` in my installed Elm package!
 So I just had to `cd tests/elm-stuff/packages/rtfeldman/node-test-runner/3.0.0/` and `npm i` there, then I could finally run `elm-test` and have things pass.

 I added stuff to the `make setup` script that theoretically should automate this on new workstations like this Windows 10 one, but I'm too afraid to test it right now.

+# DEPLOYMENT ODYSSEY

+This one wasn't so bad.
+But the `cf` CLI would lock me out of my PWS account because the interactive login prompt is broken and it will repeatedly try creds it thinks are failing.
+The solution was to use the flags to the login script, `-u` and `-p`, rather than trying to go interactive.

+I automated this, actually improving workflow, by automatically logging you in (in case the 24 timeout has passed) whenever you deploy.
+However, the one gotcha is that if your org or space on PWS have a space in them (mine do) then when you put those as environment variables they have to begin and end with escaped quotes; I couldn't include that in the bash script itself.